Privacy + Cookies

 The information we collect and how it is used

 We may ask you to provide personal information to enable us to provide a specific service that you have requested, for example requesting an Institute prospectus, or we may ask you to voluntarily complete an online survey.
 The web page requesting this personal information will provide details of how the information will be used.
-All personal data collected in this way will be processed in accordance with the Data Protection Act and will only be used for the purpose(s) specified at the time of collection.
+All personal data collected in this way will be processed in accordance with the Data Protection Act and the EU’s General Data Protection Regulations (GDPR) and will only be used for the purpose(s) specified at the time of collection.

 Web log files

 In common with most websites we automatically log certain information about every visit to the site.
 This includes your IP address* and information relating to your requests from our servers, for example date and time, referrer, user agent (browser), request type and details of request size.
 This information is anonymous unless you have logged in to a secure area of the site using an identifying username and password.
 The information is used to help us manage the website (e.g. detecting bugs, broken links) and where necessary to investigate potential computer misuse or breaches in Institute regulations.
 Under normal circumstances these log files will only be accessed by authorised members of Institute staff under security controls, however we do have a legal obligation to make our log files available to external authorities such as the An Garda Siochana, when requested.

 If you download one of our apps, such as the Blackboard, we may collect information about the device you use to access the app, including, where available, the device’s unique identifiers, operating system, browser type and mobile network information as well as the device’s telephone number, for system administration and to report statistical information.
 We may also collect information about your use of the app such as what pages you look at and what elements you tap or pages you interact with so we can improve your experience with our apps into the future.

 Information about transactions

 If you purchase something from us such as print credit or an replacement student ID card, we will make a record of the details of that transaction.